 Randi Harper is a terrible human being

-For example, I was listed on the GGAutoBlocker.
+I was listed on the GGAutoBlocker.
 I harassed or attacked no one.
 How did I end up on the list?
 Because for a time I followed Milo Yiannopoulos, a one-time leader in the Gamergate community.
-I followed him not because I agreed with him on anything (I didn’t), but because I was interested in what he had to say.
+I followed him not because I agreed with him (I didn’t), but because I was interested in the stupid things he said and did.
 For as long as I can remember, I’ve appreciated listening to the voices of people I didn’t agree with.
-I’ve found it helps me better define what I believe in and even more importantly, what I don’t believe in.
+I’ve found it helps me better define what I believe in and even more importantly, what I do not believe in.

-As it turns out, not only was Randi Harper adding people to her blocklist she deemed to be pro-Gamergate, she was also adding known trans women because she personally didn’t like trans women.
+As it turns out, not only was Randi Harper adding people to her blocklist she deemed to be pro-Gamergate (I was not), she was also adding known trans women because she personally didn’t like trans women.
 Or something.
 I don’t really know the specifics and I’m too lazy to go to Ask Jeeves and find out.